yitaozh/yitaozh.github.io/source/_posts/59-Spiral-Matrix-II.md

 ## Hints/Notes

-* Traverse the four sides in one iterate
+* Traverse the four sides in one iteration

 ## Solution